 Sinopec Daylight's Audit Committee assists the Board in fulfilling its oversight and supervision of the accounting and financial reporting practices and procedures of Sinopec Daylight, the adequacy of Sinopec Daylight's internal accounting controls and procedures, the application of accounting and reporting policies and all changes in accounting principles and policies, and the quality and integrity of Sinopec Daylight's financial statements.
 In addition, the Audit Committee is responsible for meeting with and directing Sinopec Daylight's independent auditor's examination of specific areas, as well as overseeing Sinopec Daylight's compliance with governmental and legal requirements as they relate to the Audit Committee or financial related matters.
 The Audit Committee annually appoints Sinopec Daylight's external auditor and actively monitors the relationship among the external auditors, Management and the Audit Committee.
-This process includes the monitoring of financial risk management, including hedging activities, debt covenant compliance, and insurance programs relating to property and to directors' and officers' liability.
+This process includes the monitoring of financial risk management, debt covenant compliance, and insurance programs relating to property and to directors' and officers' liability.

-There were four meetings of the Audit Committee in 2015.
+There were four meetings of the Audit Committee in 2017.

-Members 2015 Meeting Attendance
+Members 2017 Meeting Attendance

-Deng Hanshen (Chair) 1/4
+Deng Hanshen (Chair) 2/4

-Zhang Lianhua (1) 4/4
+Zeng Fanli 4/4

-Michael Laffin (2) 4/4
+Michael Laffin (1) 4/4

-Howard Balloch (2) 4/4
+Howard Balloch (1) 4/4